semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal-d3-code.md

 @example bar-horizontal-group

-@## Horizontal stacked bar

-To draw a horizontal stacked chart, use the `<StackBar.HorizontalBar/>` component.

-@example bar-horizontal-stack

 @## Background

 Use the `<Bar.Background/>` and `<HorizontalBar.Background/>` components if you need to add a background to a chart plot.